 SECTION 2.4.
 An oral report shall be made immediately, but in no case later than 24 hours from the time there is reasonable cause to believe a child has been abused, by telephone or otherwise and followed by a report in writing, if requested, to a child welfare agency providing protective services, as designated by the Children’s Division, or, in the absence of such agency, to an appropriate police authority or LEA attorney.

-Discipline Model Policy [required]
+Discipline Policy

 The Governing Board of The Leadership School adopts the following policy effective on the date that the policy is adopted by the Board.